neicnordic/endit/README.md

   not easily usable by a TSM admin to identify a specific tape volume in case of issues.
-* Slower, tests have shown a factor of 2 slowdown compared to tsm_getvolumecontents.pl
+* Slower, tests have shown a factor of 2 slowdown compared to `tsm_getvolumecontents.pl`

 # Multiple instances

-To run multiple instances, the ENDIT_CONFIG environment variable can be set to use a different configuration file.
+To run multiple/concurrent ENDIT daemon instances, the `ENDIT_CONFIG` environment variable can be set to use a different configuration file.
+This is not to be confused with enabling parallel/multiple archive and retrieve operations which is done using options in the ENDIT daemon configuration file.

-The configuration of the endit-provider dCache plugin is done through the admin interface.
+The configuration of the ENDIT dCache plugin is done through the dCache admin interface.

 # Collaboration

-It's all healthy perl, no icky surprises, I hope.
+It's all healthy perl, no icky surprises, we hope.
 Patches, suggestions, etc are most welcome.

 ## License